labex-labs/labex-cheatsheets/docs/cheatsheets/en/css.md

   <BaseQuizOption value="D">10px top, 20px bottom</BaseQuizOption>

   <BaseQuizAnswer>
     When two values are provided, the first applies to top and bottom, and the second applies to left and right.
-So `padding: 10px 20px` means 10px vertical padding and 20px horizontal padding.
+So <code>padding: 10px 20px</code> means 10px vertical padding and 20px horizontal padding.
   </BaseQuizAnswer>
 </BaseQuiz>
 ```